ualberta-mueller-group/MCGS/README.md

 ```

 ## Extending MCGS
 The following sections are for programmers who wish to add functionality to MCGS.
 MCGS has a modular design, allowing users to implement new kinds of games, and have them be recognized as input.
-The following sections first describe internal data types of interest to this goal, and then walk the reader through adding a new game.
+The following sections first describe internal data types of interest to this goal, and then describe the steps for adding a new game.
 The reader is assumed to be familiar with C++, the programming language MCGS is written in.

 The code is organized in a mostly "flat" way; source code files are mostly in the root directory, with `main.cpp` being in `./main` and unit tests being in `./test`.